AuraFriday/mcp-link-server/README.md

 This project is engineered by a high-security software development professional with over 4 decades of experience in quality, stability, and long-term product survivability.
 To protect the integrity of the ecosystem for all users, we operate under a "visible source" model.

 *   ✅ **Source is Visible:** You are encouraged to read our code to inspect its quality, audit its security, and understand its mechanics.
-*   ❌ **Source is Proprietary:** You **cannot** fork, copy, or reuse this code.
-This prevents harmful fragmentation and ensures every user benefits from a single, SECURE, expertly-maintained source of truth.
+*   ⚖️  **Source is Proprietary:** All code in this repository is © Copyright.
+Forking is permitted for collaboration purposes only—to suggest improvements or contribute changes back here.
+Any other use, redistribution, or reuse is not allowed.
+Forks should be temporary, purposeful, and directed toward reintegration—so that all progress benefits every user through a single, secure, expertly-maintained source of truth.
-*   🤝 **Collaboration is Welcome:** We invite all ideas, bug reports, and feature requests through this repository's **Issues** and **Discussions**.
+*   🤝 **Collaboration is Welcome:** We warmly invite all ideas, bug reports, and feature requests through this repository's **Issues** and **Discussions**.
 Let's build the future of this tool together, in one place.

 ---